 Millions of children still ride diesel-powered school buses, exposing them to harmful diesel pollution that can trigger asthma attacks and interfere with their ability to learn.

 Diesel exhaust is a known human carcinogen.
 The tiny particles of pollution in diesel exhaust can lodge deep in the lungs and cause irritation.
 In addition to short-term problems like coughing, headaches, and nausea, breathing these fumes has been shown to damage both the lungs and the heart.

-Even worse, diesel pollution inside the bus can be several times higher than outside the bus, because tailpipe pollution can seep inside the bus cabin and get trapped.
+Even worse, diesel pollution inside the bus can be several times higher than outside the bus.
 That means that children may be getting an extra-large dose of diesel pollution during their school commute.